-Ayurveda is an ancient form of medicine originated from India.
+Ayurveda is an ancient form of medicine that originated in India.
 Ayurvedic medicine focuses on health and wellness by blending the mind, body, and spirit and is very beneficial in eradicating the root cause of the illness.
-We have always heard the benefits of Ayurveda in the treatment of various diseases but many of us are not aware of its capability to beat the pollution.
+We have always heard of the benefits of Ayurveda in the treatment of various diseases but many of us are not aware of its capability to beat pollution.
 Diwali festivities just added to the existing pollution in Delhi and other neighboring cities, making the air more hazardous to breathe in.
 But there are ways you can minimize the ill effects of this nasty pollution that’s deteriorating your health.
 So today, we are going to discuss the hacks that can help you survive this baleful environmental condition.

-- According to Ayurvedic experts, pollution causes an imbalance in the Tridoshas (three fundamental energies that govern the function of our bodies on the physical and emotional level), thus making the immune system weak.
+- According to Ayurvedic experts, pollution causes an imbalance in the Tridoshas (three fundamental energies that govern the function of our bodies on the physical and emotional levels), thus making the immune system weak.
 You can boost your immunity by having one tablespoon of Triphala with one teaspoon of honey at night.

 - The fruit pomegranate has a lot of health advantages and is also a brilliant cardio-protective fruit.
 Drinking pomegranate juice daily can purify the blood and help you protect the heart and arteries.

 - Abhyanga or oil application massage aids in improving circulation and getting rid of toxins that have entered the blood by various means like inhalation or skin.
-Regular Abhyanga with sesame oil or other Ayurvedic oils infused with herbs increase the body’s immunity and keeps you energized.
+Regular Abhyanga with sesame oil or other Ayurvedic oils infused with herbs increase the body’s immunity and keep you energized.

-- As discussed earlier, Tulsi (basil) is a very beneficial plant and should be planted at every house to absorb pollution.
+- As discussed earlier, Tulsi (basil) is a very beneficial plant and should be planted in every house to absorb pollution.
 According to Dr. Nitin Rajan Kochar (MD) (Ayurveda), KEM Hospital, Mumbai, drinking 10-15 ml of tulsi juice daily can help clear pollutants from the respiratory tract.

-- Neem plant has numerous medicinal properties and it is one of the most cost-effective and beneficial ways to fight pollution.
+- The Neem plant has numerous medicinal properties and it is one of the most cost-effective and beneficial ways to fight pollution.
 Washing your skin and hair with Neem water helps in flushing out the pollutants stuck to the skin and mucous membranes.